 How heavily you want to edit of course depends on your goals.
 However, in order to respect your listeners’ time, you definitely need to go in and take out false starts and long pauses.
 And mouth sounds.
 Yech, mouth sounds!

 Remember, your listener is giving you their time.
 Even if you put it out there for free, your listener is still paying with time.
 Respect that.

 Of course, it’s possible to spend limitless time editing.
 It truly is a rat hole you can disappear into forever.

 But the other side of the coin is that it’s in the editing you can really make your podcast shine.

 As a sidenote, I’m old enough that I remember editing by literally cutting reel to reel tape and let me tell you whippersnappers that editing in software is so much faster and easier it’s almost ludicrous.

-You’ll note, though, that these are several different skill sets: writing, performing, editing, and uploading are very different skills and you will find that you’re better at some than others.
+As you’ve no doubt noted, these are several different skill sets involved in podcasting: writing, performing, editing, and web producing are very different skills and you will find that you’re better at some than others.
 This is normal.

 Now go out there and record something cool for me to listen to!

 Note: Updated on May 12, 2018 to add link to the second post about podcasting, a link to Smell the Foam Finger and general style edits.

 Affiliate links: Some links are Amazon affiliate links.
 If you purchase through them I get a tiny kickback from Amazon.
 It doesn’t cost you anything extra and is appreciated.